-Over 100 types of liver disease exist, with some of the most common types being: nonalcoholic fatty liver disease, fatty liver disease, acute liver failure, cirrhosis, and liver cancer.
+Over 100 types of liver disease exist, with some of the most common types being: nonalcoholic fatty liver disease, acute liver failure, cirrhosis, and liver cancer.
 Most forms of liver disease are benign, but the liver is also a common site to which cancer spreads, because when cancer cells from other organs infiltrate the bloodstream, they are eventually filtered through the liver.

 Obese individuals, alcoholics, and those infected with hepatitis are most at risk for developing liver disease.